Adventurous-Systems/CryptoTwin1/README.md

 ## 📄 License

-MIT License - see the LICENSE file for details.
+GNU AFFERO GENERAL PUBLIC LICENSE - see the LICENSE file for details.

 ---